Your force, your speed, and all your forming fire."

 - In the Hordes of the Underdark expansion, there is a blacksmith who can enchant your sword.
-The first time he does it, it plays an animation accompanied with Crowning Music of Awesome.
+The first time he does it, it plays an animation accompanied with Awesome Music.

 - The player character invokes a forging scene every single time he has to create or temper a sword in Legend of Mana.
 This gets very, very tedious fast.